open-craft/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Decisions
 =========
-We want to be able to reference single and multiple specific blocks from a library (v2, as well as v1) into a course (that are stored in modulestore)
+The requirement is to reference single and multiple specific blocks from a library (v2, as well as v1) into a course (that are stored in modulestore)
 The workflow discussed for the interface for library content referencing would be:

 #.
 Author chooses a library.
 #.
-Author chooses a pool of blocks.
+Author can choose to reference one or multiple blocks.
 #.
 If multiple blocks of the same type are selected, ask for randomization
 #.
 If no randomization, then ask for ordering